-How to Write the Perfect First Page - The Write Practice
+First Page of a Book: 4 Page-Turning Tips to Start Your Story

 I’ve changed the first page of my novel a lot.
 I can’t even tell you how many times.
 It happened because as I was writing, I followed a lot of writing blogs, attended a lot of author talks, and browsed a lot of guides that had a lot to say about how to write the first page of a book.

-I guess the thinking is that readers thumbing through books in the bookstore and agents alike make snap decisions based on those initial words—so you better make it good!
+The thinking is that readers thumbing through books in the bookstore and agents alike make snap decisions based on those initial words.

+And while it’s essential that the entire book is great, the reality is that the first page of your book sets the tone and expectation for the quality of writing for the rest of the book.

+You need to make it good!
+Something that can uphold the excitement of your book idea and that would impress a publishing company.

 4 Tips to Write the Perfect First Page